A successful humanoid robot implementation guide requires five phases: assessment, simulation, pilot, compliance, and scaling.

 RaaS model: You pay $10-12 per operating hour.
 The vendor handles maintenance, software updates, and hardware swaps.
 No upfront capital.
 You scale up or down based on demand.
 Mid-market manufacturers prefer this model because it converts CapEx to OpEx.

-But the calculation changes if the robot only runs one shift.
+But the calculation changes if the unit only runs one shift.
 Utilization below 50% makes RaaS more expensive than human labor.
 Plan your task allocation carefully.

 | Cost Element | Human Labor | RaaS Model (Digit) |